netguru/awesome-list/README.md

 - [nvtop](https://github.com/Syllo/nvtop) - a (h)top like task monitor for NVIDIA GPUs.
 It can handle multiple GPUs and print information about them in a htop familiar way.

+- [s2i](https://github.com/openshift/source-to-image) - Source-to-Image (S2I) is a toolkit and workflow for building reproducible container images from source code.
+S2I produces ready-to-run images by injecting source code into a container image and letting the container prepare that source code for execution.
+By creating self-assembling builder images, you can version and control your build environments exactly like you use container images to version your runtime environments.

 ## Job Management

 - [luigi](https://github.com/spotify/luigi) - Luigi is a Python module that